All About Me

 Laid back.
 Crazy.
 Loving.
 She's ours and we are happily hers.

 This is my mom.
-She's a very special lady, and at the age of 83, the matriarch of the family.
-She is a breast cancer survivor and last year experienced a miracle in that her lung cancer was healed mysteriously, after prayer and a Priesthood blessing, and a LOT of faith on her part and those who were praying for her.
+She's a very special lady, the matriarch of the family.
+She was a breast and lung cancer survivor, and miracle experiencer, one of which was that her lung cancer was healed mysteriously, after prayer and a Priesthood blessing, and a LOT of faith on her part and those who were praying for her.
 She had one portion of her left lung removed in a major operation, but when the tests came back from the samples that had been sent away for testing, they showed cancer free.
 This was a miracle as only a few weeks before a biopsy had shown she definitely had cancer.
 Her surgeon said to her at her follow up appointment several months later . . .
 "Do you believe in Divine intervention?"
 He said her body had magically healed itself, something which he had only ever seen one other time in his whole career as a thoracic surgeon.
 Unfortunately she suffered from a heart attack after her her first operation, and a thrombosis a few days after that.
-It was touch and go for a few days and she is still on the road to recovery.
-She is like the Ever Ready Bunny though.
-She just keeps going and going, and we are grateful for that.
-We love her to bits.
-Her strength and faith are an example to us all.
+It was touch and go for a few days but she seemed to snap back.
+Sadly she suffered from Vascular Dimentia for the last years of her life and was in a lot of pain from her feet and legs.
+She was like the Ever Ready Bunny though and kept going and going for quite a while.
+We were all very grateful for that.
+We loved her to bits.
+Her strength, tenacity and faith were always an example to us all.

 This is my dad.
-He is 82 and my mother's toy boy (haha.)
+He is 86 and was my mother's toy boy (haha.)
 He was an electrician in the Canadian Armed Forces for many years.
-Although he and my mom are divorced, and have been for many years, they are the best of friends.
-They live together in the same house.
+Although he and my mom were divorced, and had been for many years, they remained the best of friends.
+They had lived together in the same house off and on through the years.
+My mother's door was always open to him.
+This made it so much easier and nicer for us as their children.
+We felt no need to take sides and were always free to love them both with abandon.
+Its too bad this wasn't the case for everyone.
 It's from him that I inherited my love of music, reading and easy going nature.
 He calls me the "Apple of his eye."
 He probably calls my sister and brother that too, but it doesn't matter to me if he does.
 When he says it to me, I feel like the "apple of his eye."
 He's one of my biggest fans and that means the world to me.
 He's very proud of all that I do.
 That is precious to me.
 Love my dad to bits too!

 This is my younger sister Cindy.
-She and her partner Dan moved back to Nova Scotia a few years ago to help care for my mom who was recovering from cancer surgery and all the implications that has had for an 80 something year old woman, and also care for my dad.
+She and her partner Dan moved back to Nova Scotia a number of years ago to help care for my mom who was recovering from cancer surgery at the time, and all the implications that had for an 80 something year old woman, and also to care for my dad.
 She's been my best friend for all of her life.
 I hope she feels the same way about me!
-She has four children (and two grandsons) whom she left behind when she moved back to NS.
+She has four children (and two grandsons and one grand daughter) all of whom she left behind when she moved back to NS.
 We are ever grateful for their sacrifice.
-She had not been home in 12 years due to financial and time constraints, and to just pick up and go when she was needed was a wonderful gift to us all.
-I reckon these next few years will be a special gift for both her and our parents, a chance for them to enjoy the same closeness that I have taken for granted all these years, but never will again.
+Prior to that she had not been home in 12 years due to financial and time constraints.
+To just pick up and go when she was needed was a wonderful gift to us all.
+These years have been a special gift for both her and our parents, a chance for them to enjoy the same closeness that I have taken for granted all these years, but never will again.
 I Love my sister and am very grateful for her presence in my life.

 This is my younger brother David with his dog Betty.
 He says she is not his dog.
 She moved in with them about 4 or 5 years ago now, but I think that after her having been there for this long . . . she's his dog, and they do say a picture speaks a thousand words!
 She definitely looks comfortable!
 And so does he!
-He was my rock when I was home in April with my mom and we were going through all the turmoil of her operations, heart attack etc. I don't know what I would have done without him being there with us.
+He was my rock when I was home that year with my mom and we were going through all the turmoil of her operations, heart attack etc. I don't know what I would have done without him being there with us.
 It was also a fabulous opportunity for us to grow closer than we had been in years.
 He is my friend.
 I love him and am glad he is my brother too.
-He is married to Christine and they have four lovely girls.
+He is married to Christine and they have four lovely girls, and he has his Glider's Pilot licence.
+He is proof positive that life after 55 is only just beginning!

 This is my oldest son Anthony and his wife Anne on their wedding day.
 They were high school sweethearts.
-Anthony works as a computer technician and Anne is a stay at home mom for now, although she does have a degree in Archeology.
+Anthony is a bit of a jack of all trades, and a fabulous comedic talent, and Anne is a stay at home mom for now, although she does have a degree in Archaeology.
 They have two delightful little boys . . .

 This is our Special Olympian, Eileen, my eldest daughter with her husband Tim.
 They got married a couple of years ago now.
 That was a special day!
 They waited a long time to make their dreams come true.
 Eileen has competed nationally and internationally, representing Canada in the Special Olympic Winter Games, bringing home two gold medals and a bronze.
 We are very proud of her!

 This is my youngest daughter Amanda and her husband Tom.
-She is an RN with an Honors Master's degree and he is a Physiotherapest.
+She is an RN with an Honours Master's degree and he is a Physiotherapist.
 They are the proud parents of these two little minions . . .

 This is my middle son Doug and his wife Kayla on their wedding day.
 They live on a very small island where Doug is a trained Heating and Refrigeration Technician who works at Staples, and where they are both busy bringing up these three little joys . . .